What is the update rate of the ProStart?

 The serial number for the Prism is etched into the border of the orange back plate.

 What type of fasteners are used in the Velocitek Mast Brackets?

 The stainless steel fasteners are all M4 x 0.7 pitch.

-Do Velocitek products ship from Hawaii?
+Where do Velocitek products ship from?

-No. All Velocitek products ship from our fulfillment warehouse in San Leandro, CA (near San Francisco).
+All Velocitek products ship from our fulfillment warehouse in San Leandro, CA (near San Francisco).